 Creative engagement activities

-In 2017, City of Bloomington and Artistry coordinated a series of fun, creative engagement activities as part of our creative placemaking efforts.
+In 2017 we coordinated a series of fun, creative engagement activities as part of our creative placemaking efforts.
 We worked with Springboard for the Arts and their Ready Go mobile engagement tools facilitated by artists.
 We also offered a brief survey and an interactive poster with different creative placemaking project examples to understand what people are most excited to see in South Loop.
 Activities took place during events throughout Bloomington, such as the Farmer's Market, Normandale Band Shell Arts in the Park, Heritage Days, Bat Week Celebration at the MN Valley National Wildlife Refuge Visitor Center, a Creative Happy Hour Event and bus tour at Bloomington Central Park, and Fire Station #3 open house.

 We heard from over 300 people.
 The creative projects people were most excited to see in South Loop included: festivals, music, gathering places, amphitheater, sculpture park, and creative benches.

 The Bloomington Kaleidoscope Art Gate, by sculptor Alexander Tylevich, is located on the property of TownePlace Suites at 2500 Lindau Lane, Bloomington MN, near the corner of 24th Avenue and Lindau Lane across from Mall of America.
 The six-foot tall, 20-foot long bronze and steel sculpture is an artistic interpretation of South Loop's important role as an international travel destination and represents the area’s wildlife, natural beauty and diversity.
 This gate will serve as a fully functional emergency gate and will create an interactive point of interest, making the area more walkable, inviting, and attractive.